mitchconquer/videocards/README.md

 ## Ideas

-### Immediate
+### Immediate ToDos

-- [X] Move all subtitle related functionality in index.js to subtitles.js
-- [ ] If the fact that the deck field needs the default deck added first should add that fact to the android wiki page
-- [X] Empty `pkg` directory after creating apkg
-- [X] Create `pkg` directory if it doesn't already exist
 - [ ] Improve time manipulation by creating utility methods to convert times to objects and back
 - [ ] Convert video to MP3 before cutting it up will save memory?
+- [ ] Break anki deck creation into own npm
+- [ ] If the fact that the deck field needs the default deck added first should add that fact to the android wiki page

-### Features
+### Feature Ideas

 - [X] Option to join together subtitles in the same sentence
 - [ ] Display all of the embedded subtitle tracks and select one